verbiscms/verbis/docs/templates/Fields.md

 #### blocks/test.cms
 In the child template, it is important to assign the layout to a variable using `index . {index-number}`.
-The index number correlates where you passed the context (dot `.`) in the partial function.
+The index number correlates to where you passed the context (dot `.`) in the calling partial function.
 If you passed the global context before the loop context
 `{{ partial "blocks/text-block.cms" $ . }}`, the index would be 1.
 From there, it's a simple case of using the `getSubField` function.
 ```